-It is clear, given the predominance of argument in the Common Core and the presence of argument in college cultures, that the critical thinking, inquiry, and reasoning associated with argument are top priority.
-As outlined in the introduction to the Common Core, the portrait of students who are ready for college and career includes students who can:
+It is clear, given the presence of argument in college cultures, that the critical thinking, inquiry, and reasoning associated with argument are a top priority.
+Learning standards for most states use some or all of the following characteristic to describe students who are ready for college and career.

 - Construct effective arguments and convey information